aggarwalsomya/TripPlanner_REST/README.md

 In the subsequenct PUT calls, it will increment the *next_desitination_location_id* untill it schedules the last uber for home.
 The status then will be changed to *completed*.
-After that, no more PUT calls are allowed and error would be returned.
+After that, no more status will be changed.